QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 - Test Scenarios: high-level views of what to validate

-- Test Case Specifications: detailed instructions on how to perform tests
+- Test Case Specifications: detailed instructions on how tests are executed

 1. What Is a Test Basis?

 A Test Basis is any source of information describing how the system should work.
-It provides the input required in order to do test design and analysis.
-In simple terms, it answers: “What are we going to test?”
+It provides the input required for test design and analysis.
+In simple terms, it answers:

 - Functional requirements documents (FRD)

-- User stories or epics in Agile boards (e.g., in Jira)
+- User stories or epics in Agile boards (e.g., Jira)

 - Design documents (wireframes, mockups)